Eerie abandoned passenger plane sits on floor of Red Sea

 After three years in the water, the plane's wings now shelter numerous soft corals.
 The fuselage is surrounded by huge sponges populated by a variety of sea life.

-"It is not unusual to find octopuses feeding near the coral heads," says Holzer.
+"It is not unusual to find octopuses feeding near the coral heads," says Hoelzer.
 Puffer fish can also be seen.

 The real thrill, he says, is the uniqueness of exploring a passenger plane on the sea bed.

-"This adventure gives a realistic diving experience inside a real commercial aircraft," says Holzer.
+"This adventure gives a realistic diving experience inside a real commercial aircraft," says Hoelzer.

 His underwater photos have been a hit on Instagram, with some of his followers now planning their own visits to the Gulf of Aqaba to see the wreck.

-However, Holzer stresses this adventure might not be for everyone.
+However, Hoelzer stresses this adventure might not be for everyone.

 Due to its depth, he says, divers will need to be fully qualified professionals.
 He also recommends making early reservations, as visiting requires a boat.

-Note: Correction: A previous version of this story misspelled the photographer's name.
-The story has been updated.